 Improve the health and well-being of children and young people with rheumatic conditions”

 - Prepare a program for the PReS Congres in Prague in September 2020.
 Besides scientific topics, sessions are developed to enable the HP-PReS to choose shared goals for the next years and identify electronic tools to connect in between congresses.
-HPPR participating in the joint Eula/PReS congress in Madrid especially are invited to give input and collaborate.
+All HP PReS Members are invited to give input and collaborate.

-- Exploring new ways of collaboration with the Research, Educational and Clinical affairs Committees, the working parties of PReS, the patient association ENCA and the Eular HPR
+- Exploring new ways of collaboration with PReS Research, Educational and Clinical affairs Committees, the working parties of PReS, the patient association ENCA and the Eular HPR

 - Collaboration is sought with representatives of national HPPR societies to enhance dissemination of knowledge and information about PReS.

-- New initiatives are welcomed, use the email below
+- New initiatives are welcomed, use the email address below

 - An electronic newsletter three times a year April, September and January

-We hope to see you in Madrid 2019 or in Prague September 2020.
+We hope to see you in Prague in September 2020.

-Your executive council member for the HP-PReS are:
+Your executive council member for the HP-PReS is: